Soo Yeon Lee: Modeling and acting

 Lee was discovered by modeling agents in Los Angeles soon after she moved to L.A. in 2007, but she started working as model professionally in 2009.
 It was not until 2009, however, that her modeling career began to integrate her table tennis skills.
 In 2009, Lee attended the opening of Susan Sarandon's first table tennis club SPiN in New York City.
 She later appeared with Sarandon on The Jay Leno Show and has since been a brand ambassador for the company as it has expanded to other locations.
 Lee has worked for a number of other clients including Nike, Adidas, K-Swiss, Red Bull, Playboy, and Target.

 In addition to Lee's modeling work, she has also acted, including in an episode of Entourage, Keeping Up with the Kardashians, Cross Wars, and other films.

 Coaching

 Lee is a USA Table Tennis certified coach.
 In addition to competitive players, she has coached a number of celebrities including Oliver Stone, Jamie Foxx, Susan Sarandon, Reggie Miller, as well as John Stamos, and Kevin Dillon for the Entourage TV series.
-She was also hired by the nation of Georgia to develop a program aimed at encouraging youth engagement in table tennis.